aksh-ay06/my-board/README.md

 Socket.io : used websockets using socket.io to implement bidirectional low latency data broadcast to all the other active instances of the webapp.

-HTML,CSS and Vanilla Javascript: Fronted Created using HTML,CSS and javascript.
+Fronted Created using HTML,CSS and javascript.

 Previous instance was deployed in heroku but after changes since November 2022 the instance is deployed on render.